arduino/docs-content/content/hardware/04.pro/boards/portenta-x8/tutorials/14.x8-firmware-release-notes/x8-firmware-release-notes.md

 ***For more information on the Foundries Core related to our release, please refer to the [__LmP V93 Release Notes — FoundriesFactory 93 documentation__](https://docs.foundries.io/latest/release-notes/release-notes.html).***

-## Older Firmware Versions
+## Available Firmware Versions

-Below is a list of deprecated versions before **861: Release arduino-91.2**, along with their release notes highlighting distinctive updates.
-Updating to the latest version is recommended.
+Below is a list of all available firmware versions with their release notes.

 ### OS Image 846 - May 15, 2024